Align with the Divine and your Highest Self.

 The Mine and Lapidary are located in the same country.

-This Azurite comes from a small Copper mine in Peru.
+This Azurite comes from a family-owned mine in Morocco.

 Learn More: Ethical Mining

 This Azurite was cleaned in Morocco, but left in its natural shape.

 The owner of the mine polishes some of his stock and leaves the rest rough.